 With a European system, which could be integrated into the follow-on Luna-Resurs mission, the landing accuracy could be improved to just three kilometers, Mitrofanov said.

-As of 2011, the 1,450-kilogram Luna-Glob lander would deliver around 30 kilograms of scientific instruments onto the surface of the Moon, however by October 2012, this payload was reduced to 17-19 kilograms, comparing to 34.5 kilograms onboard Luna-Resurs lander.
+As of 2011, the 1,450-kilogram Luna-Glob lander was expected to deliver around 30 kilograms of scientific instruments onto the surface of the Moon, however by October 2012, this payload was reduced to 17-19 kilograms, comparing to 34.5 kilograms onboard Luna-Resurs lander.
 By January 2013, around 15 instruments were expected to survive the cut.
 In addition to solar panels, the spacecraft was expected to feature a radio-isotope power generator, RITEG, developed at the nuclear research center in Sarov and a small robotic arm carrying scientific instruments.
 The spacecraft was expected to survive on the surface of the Moon for at least a year.

 Science instruments proposed for lunar landing missions in 2015 and 2017 (598):

 A Luna-Glob lander under a payload fairing of the Soyuz-2/Fregat rocket, as it was envisioned in 2012.
 Credit: Roskosmos